Facebook Ads for Personal Injury Lawyers: Strategies That Work

 Once you have completed this text, you can click on the button to create a page.
 That's at the bottom of the screen.
 It becomes "clickable" once you have added information to the first two boxes.

-• Use a PNG file for images with text or a logo
+• Use PNG files for images with text or logos

 This step is pretty straightforward.
 You will add the phone number, address, and email contact information for your law firm.
 You may include your business hours as well.